A Killer Narrative

 - Two sets of tire tracks, each of different width (76 inches & 73 inches), and each leading to a different grave.

 What is also absent from the items in the graves are stains that would appear to have been made from blood.
 The towels look dirty, but they don’t look stained.
 And the sledge hammer did not test positive for blood.
 And are there other items missing?
 Just because additional clothing wasn’t found in the graves, doesn’t mean that the family left their home without shoes, coats and hats.
+Everything found in the graves could have come from the McStay residence or another residence.
+There were no items that didn’t serve ordinary purposes when not used in the commission of a crime.
+The hammer, though possibly used to bludgeon is an ordinary household tool.
+There were no knives, or rope, no zip ties, etc. It’s as if the killers were prepared to use only what was available in the home to kill, or made certain not to leave any evidence of premeditation behind.
 (No inventory of the home ever seems to have been done.
 So we have no real way of knowing if certain items of clothing are missing.)

 In a case like this, where the killers had time to choose what they left for investigators, the killer’s choices seem important.
 And the graves in this case, did not actually get that thorough a going over.